-- Specimens with sub-punched and reamed holes and holes drilled with a new drill bit had the longest fatigue lives, with many runout specimens well above a Category B design limit. - Specimens with holes drilled with a worn drill bit often had fatigue lives similar to punched hole specimens, below a Category B limit and above a Category C limit. - Other research data has shown a similar difference between hole types, with many punched hole specimens with fatigue lives below a Category B limit and above a Category D limit. - Other variables such as steel grade, punched hole quality, edge distance, and hole size showed little noticeable influence on fatigue life. - Examples of failed plate fatigue specimens are presented in Appendix G.
+- Specimens with sub-punched and reamed holes and holes drilled with a new drill bit had the longest fatigue lives, with many runout specimens well above a Category B design limit. - Specimens with holes drilled with a worn drill bit often had fatigue lives similar to punched hole specimens, below a Category B limit and above a Category C limit. - Other research data has shown a similar difference between hole types, with many punched hole specimens with fatigue lives below a Category B limit and above a Category D limit. - Galvanized plates with punched holes had very poor fatigue performance.
+Their fatigue life of galvanized plates with punched holes was at the lower limit of fatigue Category D. The galvanized plates with drilled holes were comparable to the punched holes in ungalvanized steel. - The fatigue life of slotted hole specimens was comparable to specimens with punched round holes. - Other variables such as steel grade, punched hole quality, edge distance, and hole size showed little noticeable influence on fatigue life.

-Connection Tension Test Results:
+Connection Tension Test Results

 - Punched hole specimens had a 5% to 10% reduction in strength compared to replicate drilled hole specimens.
-Punched hole specimens also had displacement amounts 20% to 50% lower than replicate drilled hole specimens. - However, all punched hole specimens had experimental strengths exceeding predicted design strengths. - o The performance of a specimen with holes drilled with a worn drill bit was equal to that of a specimen with holes drilled with a new drill bit.
+Punched hole specimens also had displacement amounts 20% to 50% lower than replicate drilled hole specimens. - o However, all punched hole specimens had experimental strengths exceeding predicted design strengths. - o The performance of a specimen with holes drilled with a worn drill bit was equal to that of a specimen with holes drilled with a new drill bit.
 The differences between holes punched with varying die clearance amounts was also determined to be negligible. - The grade of steel again showed a significant influence.
-The differences between punched and drilled hole specimen strength was larger in A36 specimens, while overall strengths on average were 5% lower in A36 specimens compared to A572 Grade 50 specimens.
+The differences between punched and drilled hole specimen strength were larger in A36 specimens, while overall strengths on average were 5% lower in A36 specimens compared to A572 Grade 50 specimens.
 Also, displacement amounts on average were 25% lower in A36 specimens compared to A572 Grade 50 specimens.

-- The use of pretensioned bolts was shown to remarkably increase the experimental strength of both the punched and drilled specimens due to the extra capacity from friction.
-The difference between punched hole performance and drilled hole performance was also found to decrease due to the influence of the pretensioned bolt - Load versus displacement figures and photographs of all of the failed connection specimens are presented in Appendix E.
+The use of pretensioned bolts was shown to remarkably increase the experimental strength of both the punched and drilled specimens due to the extra capacity from friction.
+The difference between punched hole performance and drilled hole performance was also found to decrease due to the influence of the pretensioned bolt.

-Connection Fatigue Test Results:
+Connection Fatigue Test Results

-- Slip-critical type connections had significantly longer fatigue lives than bearing type connections, regardless of hole type. - o The slip-critical type connections were determined to have a fatigue detail Category B, consistent with past research data. - Bearing type connections were determined to have a fatigue detail Category C, regardless of hole type. - The fatigue performance of a plate with an open hole, especially a punched hole, was determined to be similar to a bearing type connection. - Examples of the failed connection fatigue specimens are presented in Appendix G.
+- Slip-critical-type connections had significantly longer fatigue lives than bearingtype connections, regardless of hole type. - The slip-critical type connections were determined to have a fatigue detail Category B, consistent with past research data. - o Bearing type connections were determined to have a fatigue detail Category C, regardless of hole type. - o The fatigue performance of a plate with an open hole, especially a punched hole, was determined to be similar to a bearing type connection.